XiaoxiaoWang87/xiaoxiaowang87.github.io/_posts/2016-11-08-election_day.md

 **3. Systematic errors among states are usually correlated.**

 One of the things I learned from reading [FiveThirtyEight](http://fivethirtyeight.com/) blogs is that historically the polling errors among states are usually correlated.
-This means if a swing state who originally favored Clinton in the pre-election polls turned out to support Trump in the end, other states in a similar position could do the same.
+This means if a swing state which originally favored Clinton in the pre-election polls changed its position, other similar states could behave the same.

 This is not hard to understand.
-If one of the candidates did a better job campaigning in the last minute or had less negative news, undecided voters across states could be influenced in a correlated way.
+If one candidate did a better job campaigning in the last minute or had less negative news, undecided voters across different states could gravitate toward him / her in a correlated way.
+This is also a key difference between a systematic and a statistical error -- the latter is random and does not have this correlation.

 -----------------------------